ScottyPoi/SSZ-SimpleSerialize/overview/Composite Objects.md

 ---
-title: Variable Size
+title: Composite Objects
 section: Serialization
 toc: []
 ---

-## Serialization of Sequences
+## Serialization of Composite Objects

 Representation of sequences can be thought of as two parts: the fixed-size part, and the variable-size part.